 What Makes This Page Distinct

-The page gives Findnoise a focused technology-noise entry.
-It is different from household appliances and helps users who specifically search for laptop fan sound.
+This recording gives Findnoise a focused technology-noise entry.
+It differs from household appliances and suits listeners who specifically want laptop fan sound.

 Frequently Asked Questions